vigneshrajvvr/ToDoListWebApp/README.md

 # ToDoListWebApp

-It's a todo list web app using Spring boot.
+It's a todo list web application using Spring boot.
+It uses Thymeleaf as template engine.